-Some reasons may include task difficulty or dislike, perfectionism, even dislike of task an more.
+Some reasons may include task difficulty or dislike, perfectionism, even dislike of the task, and more.

 The key is delving inwards to find out why you don’t want to tackle a task.

-When you have a BIG task looming of your mind, it is like having a beast lurking in the shadows.
+When you have a BIG task looming in your mind, it is like having a beast lurking in the shadows.

 It provokes anxiety.
 And sometimes you may have just low-grade anxiety just below the surface of what may look alike totally normal behavior.
 But if other events pile up and destabilize emotions further it is easy to go into a full-blown anxiety attack.